-In her own words, Lauren shares the story of her faith journey and relationship with the Catholic Church.
+In her own words, Beatriz shares the story of her faith journey and relationship with the Catholic Church.

 I was born in San Carlos, Sonora, but I grew up in Sonora Le Grand.
 We were brought up Catholic.
 We moved here, um that’s when we started going to the Christian church when we came to the United States.
 My uncle became a pastor here, so my family went from being Catholic, leaving and converting to the Christian church.

 My grandmother was very religious, my mom didn’t really go to church that much, until we came here.
 Whenever we went to church I would have to confess, to the father, to this person that I didn’t really know.
-I had to tell him all the bad things that I did, as a 10 year old, which to me is insane.
-What kind of sins can a 10 year old commit, like lying, little things and that would make me feel little.
+I had to tell him all the bad things that I did, as a ten-year-old, which to me is insane.
+What kind of sins can a ten-year-old commit, like lying, little things and that would make me feel little.

 There’s a lot of good points in the Bible that you can refer to, but I believe that the real meaning of the Bible, if it’s the truth, it’s been lost in translation, misinterpreted in so many ways.